LBNL-ETA/DOPER/docs/input.md

 * `battery_N_demand`: external discharging load for battery N [kW].
 Optional input to model an EV as a battery.
 If missing, asset is treated as a stationary battery
 * `load_shed_potential_X`: volume of load sheddable under load control resource with the name field set to 'X' [kW].
 If load control is enabled for a model, the corresponding load_shed_potential field must be included in the input data.
 Number of load control assets must match the number of shed potential profiles.
 Missing items will generate an error.
 * `external_gen`: generation available from generic external generation source [kW].
 If `parameter['system']['external_gen']` is set to `True`, then this field must be included in the input data

+#### 3. Other Cases

+##### 3.1.
+Real-Time Price Tariff

+Users can generate a control model that utilizes a real-time (or time-variable) utility tariff by providing specific fields in the input data frame.
+The following fields can be used to do so:

+* `utility_rtp`: the utility price [$/kWh] of electricity imports.
+The default value of this field is 0, so if an RTP price profile is not defined, it will be neglected by the model.
+* `utility_rtp_export`: users may also define a separate RTP profile for export prices.
+If this input in not provided, export price will use the default value of `utility_rtp`.

+In order for RTP prices to be considered within the optimization, the following items must be included in the objective function of the model.
+Futhermore, any cost variables related to time-of-use (TOU) energy or demand charges should likely be omitted from the objective function to prevent double-counting of electricity costs.

+* `model.sum_rtp_cost`: this term includes the total costs of electricity import during the optimization horizon and should be scaled by `parameter['objective']['weight_rtp']`: the user-assigned weight to RTP energy costs.
+* `model.sum_rtp_export_revenuet`: this term includes the total revenuce of electricity import during the optimization horizon and should be subtracted from the total objective function.
+It should also be scaled by `parameter['objective']['weight_rtp']`: the user-assigned weight to RTP energy costs/revenues.